-I am currently 1.81m and 102kg, (can you tell which one I am from the photo) and I’d like to shed a few pounds and return to ‘race weight’.
-And there’s only one sure-fire way to do that according to the NHS: “To lose weight you need to burn more calories than you consume.”
-So to this end I am logging what I burn using Strava and keeping a lid on what I consume by logging everything on MyFitnessPal.
+I am currently 1.81m and 102kg, (can you tell which one I am from the photo?) and I’d like to shed a few pounds and return to ‘race weight’.
+There’s only one sure-fire way to do that according to the NHS: “To lose weight you need to burn more calories than you consume.”
+So’ to this end I am logging what I burn using Strava and keeping a lid on what I consume by recording my meals on MyFitnessPal.

-That’s easier said than done (as I look at the doughnuts being offered around the office).
-But at least I’m running regularly (and cycling occasionally).
-And that means I can use my Garmin and upload my activity to Strava to see how many calories are being blasted away and how I’m doing against my peers.
-It’s a huge motivation: seeing the calories incinerated as I plod the streets in my Asics or cycle up Boxhill, is a lot more enjoyable and inspiring than avoiding one of those doughnuts, or foregoing a mid-morning latte.
+That’s easier said than done (as I look at the doughnuts being offered around the office), but at least I’m running regularly (and cycling occasionally).
+To boost my progress, I use a Garmin and upload my activity to Strava to see how many calories are being blasted away and how I’m doing against my peers.
+It’s a huge motivation: seeing the calories incinerated as I plod the streets in my Asics or cycle up Boxhill is a lot more enjoyable and inspiring than trying to avoid the temptation of one of those doughnuts or foregoing a mid-morning latte.

 At least it used to be.
-Now I am exercising regularly again and consciously looking at the data I get, I’ve found that Strava’s calorie counts seem way too high.
+Now that I am exercising regularly again and consciously looking at my data, I’ve found that Strava’s calorie count seems a little overenthusiastic.
 Below are the stats from three recent runs.
 As you can see, my Garmin and Strava seem to be almost perfectly aligned until it gets to the calorie column.
 Strava seems to be throwing up figures between 10% and 19% higher than Garmin.
 At the top end we’re talking about the occasional doughnut (and of course the weight loss I’m aiming for!).

 |Distance (km)||Time (mins)||Pace mins/km||Calories|

 I decided to look into it a little bit more and I’m not the only one that’s been left puzzled by Strava’s figures.